Yes we have a Capital Gains Tax tool! You can find it here on the platform:

 Example

-Once selected, the tool calculates how to meet your target, showing how many units would be sold from each asset, the total value raised, and the capital gain realised.
+Once the disposal startegy is selected, the tool calculates how to meet your target, showing how many units would be sold from each asset, the total value raised, and the capital gain realised.
 You can manually adjust these figures if needed.

 Strategy descriptions